higgsbot/main/README.md

 The users with their IDs in that file will be able to give and take away CodeTokens from other users and themselves.

+Unless you want to enter your sudo password in to the console each time sudo times out, you will have to allow the bot to run sudo commands without password.
+Follow [this SO](https://askubuntu.com/questions/147241/execute-sudo-without-password/147265#147265) to accomplish that.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)